Leatherwork Basic Skills Weekend

 - Qualities of different animal skins and how best to use different parts of the hide or skin

 What you will do in the practical session (across 2 days/14 hours):

 Saturday – Belt making in detail (you will never look at a belt the same way again!):

 - Cutting leather from the hide and calculating important measurements

 - Edge-finishing, buckle-fitting, hole-punching

 - Point-making, riveting and use of splitting machine

 - Stitch marking and hand stitching the saddler’s way with 2 needles

-- We offer examples to copy if required and provide support throughout the making process
+- We offer a range of different leathers and suitable fittings and provide support throughout the making process

 - The gallery images show what students have made in the past